-In my earlier articles I stated that there are many different causes, or pathways, that lead to depression.
-The goal of this brief commentary is to focus on the role anger and aggression play in keeping the depressed mental state alive.
-The emphasis will be on a few different ways that anger and aggression directly impact one’s mood.
+In my earlier articles, I state that there are many different causes of and pathways to depression.
+This commentary focuses on the role anger and aggression play in keeping the depressed mental state alive (i.e., allowing it to persist).
+It puts particular emphasis on a few ways anger and aggression directly impact one’s mood.

-In my work with depressed patients the main goal is to help them begin to examine and think about what they are feeling.
-The fact that one is depressed indicates that while they know something is wrong, they are not yet able to deal with the feelings that are causing the depression.
-In other words, rather than deal with the feelings and solve the problem, for instance, some depressed patients will get angry and critical.
-It is far more complicated and requires more technical tact when the anger comes out indirectly in the form of pouting, whining, and complaining about how most things in life are of little value.
-With this in mind, the first treatment step is “containment,” which means I have to help this kind of patient express his anger more directly.
-Once expressed, containing and detoxifying the anger has very valuable consequences.
-Containment does not mean sitting around passively listening to all of the complaints.
-This act of containment, an active way of working with these patients, is so important that it will require its own separate article, which will be coming soon.
+In my work with depressed patients, the main goal is to help them begin to examine and think about what they are feeling.
+The fact that one is depressed indicates that, while they know something is wrong, they are not yet able to deal with the feelings that are causing the depression.
+In other words, rather than deal with the feelings and solve the problem, they get angry and critical.
+A great deal of tact is required when this anger comes out indirectly in the form of pouting, whining, and complaining about how most things in life are of little value.
+With this in mind, the first treatment step is “containment,” in which I help this individual express their anger more directly.
+Once expressed, containing and detoxifying the anger has valuable consequences.
+Containment does not mean sitting around passively listening to all of the complaints; rather, the act of containment is an active way of working with these patients.
+While unable to describe in much detail here, the importance and concept of containment will be discussed in its own separate article.

 If you or someone you know suffers with this kind of angry depression, it is important to keep in mind that the depression, anger, and criticism may be just the manifest level of the problem.
 Such anger and judgment serve to push away the more genuine and true feelings that are too overwhelming and difficult to see and process.
 Treatment, allows one to push past the superficial expressions of anger and get to these more complicated and painful idiosyncratic feelings.